Gamify-IT/docs/dev-manuals/architecture/multiplayer/README.md

 The data sent via the WebSocket is called network messages.
 Their overall structure is defined in the abstract **NetworkMessage class** and is further extended by the children classes in order to consider specific behavior.
 Currently, the multiplayer supports sending network messages of [seven different types](https://github.com/Gamify-IT/overworld/tree/main/Assets/Scripts/Multiplayer/Messages). \
-Below, you can find a detailed overview how the messages are defined.
+Below, you can find a detailed overview how the messages are defined. \
+\
+**Note:** After 50 seconds of inactivity, i.e., no messages are sent, the player's connection is timed out with the possibility to reconnect.
+However, if the player quits the game or manually terminates the multiplayer, there will be no reconnection possible.

 #### Class Diagram
 ![Message Types](assets/message-types.png)